Architektur und Bauwesen - Wände

 a wall that divides the interior space of a building into separate rooms or areas

-innenwand, Trennwand
+Innenwand, Trennwand

 a structure designed to hold back soil or other materials and prevent erosion or the collapse of land

-Stützmauer, Retentionsmauer
+Stützmauer, Haltemauer

 a non-load-bearing wall made of vertical wooden or metal studs covered with materials such as drywall or paneling